gkorpal/gkorpal.github.io/_pencil/transposition.md

 In most cases of transposition ciphers, the resulting permutation consists of several cycles with no particular relation between their lengths.
 The total number of letters represented in these cycles is less than the length of the message by the number of letters whose positions are unchanged, i.e. are in cycles consisting of just one number.

-Let's see some popular examples:
+We will now look at some of the popular examples.

-* **Rail fence cipher (zigzag cipher):** In this the plaintext is written downwards diagonally on successive $n$ "rails" of an imaginary fence, then moving up when the bottom rail is reached, down again when the top rail is reached, and so on until the whole plaintext is written out.
+## Rail fence cipher (zigzag cipher)
+In this the plaintext is written downwards diagonally on successive $n$ "rails" of an imaginary fence, then moving up when the bottom rail is reached, down again when the top rail is reached, and so on until the whole plaintext is written out.
 The ciphertext is then read off in rows.
 SageMath function:

 `````python
 sage: def zigzag(pl, key):